Sophon Docs

 system.infosystem.info, system.processesNoneMachine info, process listing

-system.executesystem.executeCriticalRun shell commands — always approval-gated
+system.executesystem.executeCriticalRun shell commands — consent-gated on the device

 notify.sendnotify.showNoneShow OS notifications